Linuxfabrik/monitoring-plugins/check-plugins/mysql-thread-cache/README.md

                           [--defaults-group DEFAULTS_GROUP]
                           [--timeout TIMEOUT]

-Checks the number of threads MySQL/MariaDB caches for re-use.
+Checks how effectively MySQL/MariaDB caches threads for re-use.
+A low cache hit rate means the server frequently creates new threads, which is expensive.
+Alerts when the cache hit rate is too low.

 options:
   -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
   --defaults-file DEFAULTS_FILE
-                        Specifies a cnf file to read parameters like user, host and password from (instead of specifying them on the command line), for example
+                        MySQL/MariaDB cnf file to read parameters like user, host and password from (instead of specifying them on the command line).
+Example:
                         `/var/spool/icinga2/.my.cnf`.
 Default:
-                        /var/spool/icinga2/.my.cnf
+                        /var/spool/icinga2/.my.cnf.
   --defaults-group DEFAULTS_GROUP
                         Group/section to read from in the cnf file.
 Default: client